Japan's five-year cancer survival rate at 66.4% | The Japan Times

-The rate was calculated from data of some 650,000 people diagnosed with cancer between 2010 and 2011 at 318 medical institutions, such as core hospitals for cancer treatment, excluding the data of patients who died of other causes.
+The national rate was calculated from data of some 650,000 people diagnosed with cancer between 2010 and 2011 at 318 medical institutions, including core hospitals for cancer treatment.
+The data excludes patients who died of other causes.

 Five-year survival is widely used as a benchmark for determining recovery from the disease.